Identifying topological order through unsupervised machine learning

 Here $\hat{\boldsymbol p} = -i {\nabla}_x$ is the momentum operator, ${\nabla}_x$ is the gradient on $\mathcal{C}$, and ${\Delta}_x = {\nabla}_x \cdot {\nabla}_x$ is the Laplacian.
 For instance, in the XY model in \equref{XYModelEnergy}, we have $\mathcal{C}=\textrm{S}_1^N$ and $\hat{\boldsymbol p} = -i(\partial_{\theta_1},\ldots,\partial_{\theta_N})$.
 As illustrated in \figref{DualProblem}, $V(x)$ resembles a quantum well with the minima occurring on a submanifold of ${\cal C}$ where $E$ is minimized.
 Crucial for topological classification is the existence of the ``zero mode'' $\Psi_0(x) = \rho(x)$ of $\hat{\mathcal{H}}$, i.e., with $E_0 =0$ (or $\lambda_0 = 1$).

-In the presence of, say, two topological sectors, $A$ and $B$, each of which provides a zero mode, there will be a two-fold degeneracy $E_{0,1} = 0$ ($\lambda_{0,1} =1 $).
-In this case, the quantum system resembles a double quantum well, see \figref{DualProblem}, with high potential barriers and exponentially small tunneling coupling.
-The two-fold degenerate ground state will be formed by an even ($k=0$) and an odd ($k=1$) eigenstate with exponentially small splitting (see \supl{1}): $\Psi_0(x) = \rho(x)$, $\Psi_1(x) = \rho(x)$ if $x\in A$, and $\Psi_1(x) = -\rho(x)$ if $x\in B$.
-As a result, the sign of the antisymmetric state $\Psi_1(x)$ encodes the topological sector of $x$, as we have seen in \figref{fig:histograms}(a).
+In the presence of, say, two topological sectors, $A$ and $B$, each of which provides a zero mode, there will be a two-fold degeneracy, $E_{0,1} = 0$ ($\lambda_{0,1} =1 $).
+In this case, the quantum system resembles a double quantum well with high potential barriers and exponentially small tunneling coupling (\figref{DualProblem}).
+The two-fold degenerate ground state will be formed by an even ($k=0$) and an odd ($k=1$) eigenstate with exponentially small splitting (see \SuplDisc{2}): $\Psi_0(x) = \rho(x)$, $\forall x$, and $\Psi_1(x) \approx \rho(x)$ if $x\in A$, $\Psi_1(x) \approx -\rho(x)$ if $x\in B$.
+As a result, the sign of the antisymmetric state $\Psi_1(x)$ encodes the topological sector of $x$, as previously shown in \figref{fig:histograms}a.
 Extending this argument to $n$ topological sectors with $n$ zero modes is straightforward.

-We finally point out that, at low $T$, the excited state spectrum encodes the submanifold in which the (quasi)long range order parameter lives: as $T\rightarrow 0$, \equref{GeneralHamiltonian} effectively solves the Laplacian on the submanifold of ${\cal C}$ where $V$ is minimal.
-For instance, in the XY model, the first excited states of $\hat{{\cal H}}$ are well approximated by the eigenvalues of $\Delta_x$ on ${\rm S}_1$, i.e. $E_k = k^2/2$, non-degenerate for $k = 0$, and two-fold degenerate for $k\geq 1$ [see $\lambda_k$ in Fig.~\ref{fig:histograms}(b) and in insets of Figs.~\ref{fig:2deigv}(a)-(c)].
+To summarize, we have shown that diffusion maps can be used for topological classification and to learn topological phase transitions in an unsupervised fashion.
+The success of this approach on learning the BKT transition and detecting topological order in the Ising gauge theory suggests that diffusion maps can complement other versatile machine learning methods, such as those based on neural networks, in order to perform fully unsupervised studies of topological states of matter.

-\sect{Conclusion}We have shown that diffusion maps can be used for topological classification and to learn topological phase transitions in an unsupervised fashion.
-The success of this approach on learning the BKT transition suggests that diffusion maps can complement other versatile machine learning methods, such as those based on neural networks, in order to perform fully unsupervised studies of exotic phases of matter.
+\sect{Clustering in the reduced feature space}After dimensional reduction using the diffusion map, we use the $k$-means algorithm, which is a standard clustering algorithm for unsupervised machine learning \cite{NielsensBook,GoodfellowBook}, to classify the samples.
+In our case, each sample $x_l$ has an associated $(n-1)$-dimensional feature vector $\vec{\varphi}_l = [(\psi_1)_l,\ldots,(\psi_{n-1})_l]$, see \equref{ReducedFeatureSpace} in the main text, formed by the leading eigenvectors of the transition matrix $P_{l,l'}$.
+As already discussed in the main text, the zeroth eigenvector, $(\psi_0)_l$, has the same components for all samples and can, hence, be discarded for labeling purposes.